Shimanta12/go-rest-api-postgres/README.md

 # go-rest-api-postgres

-A production-ready RESTful API built from scratch in Go, backed by PostgreSQL.
+RESTful API built from scratch in Go, backed by PostgreSQL.
 This project demonstrates clean architecture, idiomatic Go patterns, and real-world backend engineering practices — without relying on heavyweight frameworks.

 ---